- Fee assured

 Areas of interest

-Menstrual disorders (period problems); Pelvic pain (including endometriosis); Pelvic floor prolapse; Urinary incontinence; Reversal of sterilisation; Miscarriage; Cervical cerclage; Medical and surgical termination of pregnancy;
+Menstrual disorders (period problems); Pelvic pain (including endometriosis); Pelvic floor prolapse; Urinary incontinence; Sterilisation reversal; Miscarriage; Cervical cerclage; Medical & surgical termination of pregnancy; Early pregnancy ultrasound;

 Minor surgery for period problems - Mirena progesterone coil, 'Novasure' endometrial ablation; Hysteroscopy; vulval lesions

-Intermediate surgery - Laparoscopic or 'keyhole 'procedures (including division of adhesions, treamtment of endometriosis, removal of ovarian cysts, sterilisation); Anterior pelvic floor repairs; Insertion of tension-free tape (TVT) for urinary incontinence; cervical sutures for repeated miscarriage;
+Intermediate surgery - Laparoscopic/ 'keyhole 'procedures (division of adhesions, treamtment of endometriosis, removal of ovarian cysts, sterilisation); Anterior pelvic floor repair; cervical sutures (repeated miscarriage);

-Major surgery - Hysterectomy (abdominal, vaginal and laparoscopiclly-assisted); Pelvic floor repair surgery (including collagen grafts); Transabdominal and transvaginal insertion of cervical suture (for recurrent mid-pregnancy loss);
+Major surgery - Hysterectomy (abdominal, vaginal and laparoscopiclly-assisted); Pelvic floor repair surgery (including collagen grafts); Transabdominal & vaginal insertion of cervical suture (recurrent mid-pregnancy loss)